google-deepmind/mujoco/doc/computation.rst

 Generation
    First we generate a list of candidate geom pairs in one of two ways: "pair" or "dynamic".
 The user can also specify "all" which merges both sources (and is the default).
 This is done via the setting ``mjModel.opt.collision``.
-"Pair" refers to an explicit list of geom pairs defined with the :ref:`pair <pair>` element in MJCF.
+"Pair" refers to an explicit list of geom pairs defined with the :ref:`pair <contact-pair>` element in MJCF.
 It gives the user full control, however it is a static mechanism (independent of the spatial arrangement of the geoms at runtime) and can be tedious for large models.
 It is normally used to supplement the output of the "dynamic" mechanism.
 Dynamic generation works with bodies rather than geoms; when a body pair is included this means that all geoms attached to one body can